 Hawthorne's Permit Parking Program is an initiative designed to give residents a better chance of finding an on-street parking space in their neighborhood.
 The parking spaces in Hawthorne's Commuter Zone are regulated as "Resident Parking Permit Required" or "Non-Resident Parking Permit Required".

-Permits are distributed by the Police Department, Records Office during office hours, Monday 9 am - 8 pm and Tuesday-Friday 9 am - 4 pm.
-Parking permits for 2019 will go on sale December 3, 2018.
+Permits are distributed by the Police Department, Records Office during office hours, Monday 9am - 8pm and Tuesday-Friday 9am - 4pm.
+Parking permits for 2021 are on sale now.

 Permit fees are non-refundable and permits cannot be transferred to another person.

 Parking Stickers must be displayed in the rear side window/driver's side and shall be clearly visible from the outside of the vehicle.
 All parking permits expire midnight December 31.

 Resident Restricted Parking Area

 In the Resident Restricted Parking Area, parking is restricted only from 9am to 10am, Monday through Friday (except holidays), during which time cars may be legally parked only with a resident parking sticker affixed.
 Stickers are not necessary for parking at other times.
 The Resident Restricted Parking Area is the area south of Diamond Bridge Avenue and east of Goffle Brook Park, except for the east side of Grand Avenue (which is reserved for commuters with Non-resident stickers), and any other area posted for some other restriction.

 In the Non-resident Restricted Area (east side of Grand Avenue), parking is restricted only from 7am to 10am, Monday through Friday (except holidays), during which time cars may be legally parked only with a Non-Resident parking sticker affixed.
 Stickers are not necessary for parking at other times.